 - Store them in an air-tight container upto 3 or 4 weeks.

-The technique & science behind perfectly shaped neivilangai is that we need to pour hot ghee into the flour mixture enabling sugar to melt away & get amalgamated with flour; when the mixture is warm we need to press the flour tightly to prevent crumbling & do the rolling to hold its shape.
+The technique & science behind perfectly shaped neivilangai is that it is required to pour hot ghee into the flour mixture enabling to melt the sugar & get amalgamated with flour; when the mixture is warm we need to press the flour tightly to prevent crumbling & do the rolling to hold its shape.
 In short when the mixture is really hot we just have to mix quickly with a spatula, when your palm can withstand the heat you can roll into balls.
 So if you are making in larger quantity, separate flour into small batches and pour hot ghee to keep the mixture warm until the flour is used up.